 When addiction takes control over someone’s life, the effects are widespread.
 Drug and alcohol abuse affects the individual physically, causing toxic damage to the body and brain and affecting eating habits and sleeping routines.
 It also warps a person’s perception of the world around us and alters thought processes, reducing their ability to think logically and rationally about things.
 Addiction also has devastating effects on an individual spiritually, causing isolation from others and a sort of selfish and self-serving lifestyle.
+Overcoming addiction is not always easy, but it’s worth the effort.

-To be perfectly clear, when we speak of spirituality, we are not talking about religion or and particular religious dogma.
+To be perfectly clear, when we speak of spirituality, we are not talking about religion or any particular religious dogma.
 We understand that all of our patients come from unique backgrounds, and there are many different belief systems in our world.
 When we look at spirituality, we view it more as an understanding of the role we fill in the lives of others and our connection to the world around us.
 We don’t ask our patients to adhere to any form of spirituality that they are not completely comfortable with, and we do not base our treatment strategy in any particular religion.

 One of the biggest parts of overcoming addiction is realizing how those personal connections have been damaged, straining friendships and damaging family bonds as the person places themselves and their addiction more and more at the center of the universe.
 When we realize that, we can begin to work on repairing those bonds wherever possible, and how to form new healthy and functional relationships that are not centered around drug or alcohol abuse.
 As we progress on the path to recovery from addiction, we begin to realize how important it is to share this message with others who may be struggling with substance abuse, to provide hope and inspiration and maybe even to save a few lives in the process.